SeriouslyInc/tylertate/blog/_posts/2012-03-08-on-consistency-three-levels.markdown

 *The three levels can be thought of in ecological terms: the creature, the habitat, and the ecosystem.*

 ###Let's be clear
 From this vantage point we can rationalize how some forms of consistency should trump others.
-For instance, certain OS conventions—such as the visual style for buttons—should usually take precedence over ecosystem-wide consistency; the local application, on the other hand, should most often be subservient to a ensuring a seamless experience across the ecosystem as a whole.
+For instance, certain OS conventions—such as the visual style for buttons—should usually take precedence over ecosystem-wide consistency; the local application, on the other hand, should most often be subservient to ensuring a seamless experience across the ecosystem as a whole.

 I hope to discuss a second dimension of consistency in a future post: *type*.